-Martin Hodson suggested that I might reflect on my growing understanding of climate change from a theological perspective to complement his blog.
+Martin Hodson suggested that I might reflect on my growing understanding of climate change from a theological perspective to

 My awareness of climate change as an important issue developed through my reflections on the dialogue between science and the Christian faith in the 1990s.
 Encouraged by Keith Ward and Paul Fiddes in the Faculty of Theology at Oxford University I wrote a Masters Course on Christianity and Science, which was recognised by the Templeton Foundation with an award in 1998.
 One aspect of these explorations was a theological reflection on the scientific aspects of the environment: climate, ecosystems, the exhaustion of natural resources, and pollution.